Molayo-O/Movie-Website/README.md

 The site was built using modern web technologies including:

 - PHP Backend that utilizes a REST API to manage all data requests and manipulations efficiently.
-- React Frontend that employs a responsive and dynamic single-page application approach for an interactive user experience.
+- React Frontend that employs a dynamic single-page application approach for an interactive user experience.
 - MySQL Database that stores movie details, user profiles, activity, and reviews for seamless data management.

 ## Future Functionalities